stevenhaddox/cookbook-rvm_fw/README.md

 rvm_fw Cookbook
 ===============
-This is a very opinionated and simple RVM installation cookbook for utilizing an RVM::FW server instance.
+This is a very opinionated and simple cookbook for utilizing an RVM::FW server instance and installing a default Ruby via RVM.

 Requirements
 ------------

 #### packages

-- `build_essential` - rvm_fw needs compiling tools to install ruby from source
+- `build_essential` - RVM needs compiling tools to install ruby from source

 Attributes
 ----------

 #### rvm_fw::default

 <table>
   <tr>
     <th>Key</th>